fetzerch/hp-n54l-drivers/README.md

 ### Installation of the Debian package

-On Debian based distributions `debuild -ua -uc` can be used to package the drivers into a `hp-n54l-dkms\*_all.deb` file which can be installed using `dpkg -i`.
+On Debian based distributions `debuild -us -uc` can be used to package the drivers into a `hp-n54l-dkms\*_all.deb` file which can be installed using `dpkg -i`.